erikmswan/mediaQuery.js/README.md

 $.mediaQuery('(>320 && <768) || (>1200 && <1600)');
 ```

-each of these will test against the value of window.innerWidth and returning a boolean.
+each of these will test against the value of window.innerWidth and return a boolean.
 You can nest paranthesis as many times as you like.

 ## Plugin